gonzalocibeira/Anki_JPDeck_Autobuilder/README.md

 # Anki JP Deck Autobuilder

 Anki JP Deck Autobuilder is a command-line utility that assembles multimedia Anki decks from structured CSV files.
 It can enrich vocabulary lists with readings, glosses, example sentences, native-language definitions, and illustrative imagery gathered from public web APIs (Jisho, Tatoeba, Kotobank dictionary, DuckDuckGo image search, and Japanese Wikipedia).
-It can also convert grammar study sheets into ready-to-review cards without touching any external network sources.
+It can also convert grammar study sheets into ready-to-review cards, synthesizing audio for each Japanese example with gTTS.
 The resulting content is packaged into an `.apkg` file that can be imported directly into Anki.

 ## Features

 - **Vocabulary CSV ingestion** – Reads a single-column CSV (any common delimiter) containing Japanese terms.
 - **Automated vocabulary enrichment** – Queries several public APIs (Jisho, Tatoeba, Japanese Wikipedia, Kotobank dictionary, and DuckDuckGo image search) to supplement each term with kana readings, English glosses, example sentences, monolingual definitions, and related imagery.
 - **Grammar sheet conversion** – Turns CSV rows into explanation-focused cards using a dedicated grammar model.
-All grammar processing is performed locally, so no external API calls are made in this mode.
+Grammar text is processed locally; synthesized example audio is fetched via gTTS.
-- **Audio synthesis** – Generates optional Japanese text-to-speech clips for each term using gTTS and bundles them with the deck.
+- **Audio synthesis** – Generates Japanese text-to-speech clips for vocabulary terms and grammar examples using gTTS and bundles them with the deck.
 - **Deck append support** – Reuses stored deck/model IDs so newly generated cards merge with an existing deck when imported into Anki.
 - **Progress feedback** – Displays a Rich-powered progress bar and build summary in the terminal.
 - **Media packaging** – Downloads image assets and bundles them alongside the deck for a ready-to-import `.apkg`.
+- **Consistent tagging** – Vocabulary cards carry a `VOCAB` tag and grammar cards carry a `GRAMMAR` tag for easy filtered reviews in Anki.

 ## Requirements

 - Python 3.8 or newer (Python 3.10+ recommended for packaging on macOS).
-- Internet access (the script performs live API calls for each term).
+- Internet access (the script performs live API calls for each term and uses gTTS for audio generation).
 - The following Python packages:
   - [`typer[all]`](https://typer.tiangolo.com/)
   - [`rich`](https://rich.readthedocs.io/)